 • killing by poachers hunting for meat and tusks;

-• persecution by villagers trying to protect their land;
+• persecution by villagers trying to protect their lands;

-• general environmental degradation associated with human activities;
+• general environmental degradation associated with human activity;

-• despite their size, elephants quite often die under the wheels of road transport.
+• Despite their size, elephants quite often die under the wheels of vehicles.

-Elephants are one of the few animals capable of conscious emotion.
+Elephants are one of the few animals capable of conscious emotions.
 They mourn when their neighbor dies, especially if it is a newborn baby elephant.
-And from good events they rejoice and even laugh in their own way.
-If a small cub falls to the ground, an adult (not necessarily a parent) will certainly extend its trunk to it to help it get up.
-They very often hug, using trunks for this.
+And they rejoice at good events and even laugh in their own way.
+If a small cub falls to the ground, an adult (not necessarily a parent) will certainly extend his trunk to him to help him get up.
+They hug very often using their trunks.

 So, the most interesting facts about elephants: